ID: 613

 Conference Topic: T6.
 Stopping the spread of false information

-This session explores the relationship between culture and communication in impact assessment, emphasizing the importance of understanding cultural differences and utilizing culturally appropriate tools to effectively communicate environmental effects thereby reducing the spread of misinformation and disinformation.
+This session explores the influence of culture and social inclusion communication in impact assessment, emphasizing the importance of understanding cultural differences and utilizing culturally appropriate tools to effectively communicate environmental effects thereby reducing the spread of misinformation and disinformation.

 Status: approve